craftcms/apple-news/README.md

 ];
 ```

-An example Channel class is proided at [applenewschannels/MyNewsChannel.php](https://github.com/pixelandtonic/AppleNews/blob/master/applenewschannels/MyNewsChannel.php), which will more or less work with the “News” section within the [Happy Lager demo site](https://github.com/pixelandtonic/HappyLager).
+An example Channel class is provided at [applenewschannels/MyNewsChannel.php](https://github.com/pixelandtonic/AppleNews/blob/master/applenewschannels/MyNewsChannel.php), which will more or less work with the “News” section within the [Happy Lager demo site](https://github.com/pixelandtonic/HappyLager).

 ## Usage